 "I let the client take a look at the edit today, they liked it"

-3. A cut.
+2. A cut.
 The most basic cut, just down the middle, cut the film in half, add another shot behind it.
-That's an edit.

 "Hey, if you move trim this edit back three frames earlier, the match cut will work better"

-Now that that is out of the way, here are some of the 6 rules of editing, made famous by Walter Murch, as explained by Adam Epstein.
+Now that we've got that out of the way, we can begin, starting with the 6 rules for editing, presented by Adam Epstein:

 (Adam Epstein also has a paid online editing course for you to take a look at if you so desire)

-Going back to the 6 rules of editing, eye tracking, the fourth rule, is actually really f*cking fascinating and is worth taking a deeper look at.
-Tim Smith and David Boardwell are some of the major pioneers in studying eye tracking.
+Now, going back to the 6 rules of editing, eye tracking, the 4th rule, is actually really f*cking fascinating and is worth taking a deeper look at.
+Tim Smith and David Boardwell are some of the major pioneers in studying eye trace.
 Smith has even written a journal paper about the subject.
 It's fascinating.
 I've added some of their work below.

-Here are some more links about eye tracing for you to look at if you please:
+Here are some more resources about eye tracing for you to look at if you please:

 As well as the link to the DIAM Project's Vimeo page.